shubham-mante/esw-iiith/README.md

 # POSTMAN collection
 * The postman collection is inside POSTMAN_collection
 * Import the collection in POSTMAN as explained in: https://apitransform.com/how-to-import-a-collection-into-postman/
+* To create the resource tree, send the POST requests (create ae > create cnt > create cin)

 # nodeMCU codes
 * Basic source codes are inside nodeMCU_codes